kiugfractal/SEProject/Project.md

 Normal flow: choose content to upload -> upload -> content appear on application.

-Branching:If content format is wrong, system will ask to user to input again.
+Branching:If content format is wrong, system will ask user to input again.

 Other activities: validating upload content